 On January 21, 2026, Kyle Forgeard started running from Area 51 toward Las Vegas.
 It was the first ultramarathon of his life.

 He finished the next day in the parking lot of the Red Rock Casino & Spa.
-101.7 miles in approximately 25 hours.
+101.7 miles in roughly 25 hours.
 The run raised over $332,000 for the HunterSeven Foundation, a nonprofit focused on cancer prevention for U.S. military veterans.

 The ultramarathon wasn't a publicity stunt.
 Or rather, it was a publicity stunt that required 25 hours of genuine suffering to execute.
 You can't fake a hundred miles.
 Your marketing team can't run it for you.
 Every step after mile 50 is a negotiation between the person who started and the person who wants to stop.